 “I don’t like living there.
 The place is dirty.
-You can’t sleep because of the bad smell” said a little girl interviewed in a striking One article about the Mathare slums in 2012.
-In 2016, little has changed, as Mathare continues to host those who seek employment in the city without much luck, and a resulting large number of children without access to education.
+You can’t sleep because of the bad smell” said a little girl interviewed in a 2012 feature on the Mathare slums.
+In 2018, Mathare continues to host those who come to the city from other parts of the country to seek employment, and a resulting large number of children without access to education.

 In January 2016, our programmes reached the slums in a partnership with the Mathare foundation, a non-profit organisation providing creative training to children in the slums.
 Based in the slums, the Foundation focuses on developing talents through photography, performing arts and football, to create career opportunities and mentorship for the kids in the slums.
 Our participatory photography sessions targeted female beneficiaries specifically, aiming to provide them with a new skill, as well as to equip them with confidence and awareness of gender issues.
 Lydia Kibandi, a fashion entrepreneur and writer based in Nairobi, led the sessions with Lensational.